 GRE Subject Test cost and schedule

 If you are not sure of the test you need, research the requirements of the schools you want to attend.
 You will likely need to take the GRE general test for admissions.
 However, some schools recommend that you also take a subject test, meaning you must take both the GRE general and a subject test to be a competitive applicant to such places.
+It is also worth noting that an increasing number of graduate programmes have made the GRE optional or removed the requirement entirely – always check the latest admissions requirements directly with each school before registering.

 Studying for the GRE general and subject tests should start with taking a practice exam to determine your strengths and weaknesses on the test you want to take.
 Test prep centres will offer these exams, but you can also find resources from ETS, the company that makes the GRE.